harveyt/moysetutoring/content/post/kames.md

 scolds.
 At the water’s edge I put my toes into the water, testing it out.
 Too cold for swimming, but good for paddling.

-Further along I reach the mouth of the stream that runs beside our uncle’s cottage. here I have spent gleeful hours exploring the narrow braided channels and miniature waterfalls.
+Further along I reach the mouth of the stream that runs beside our uncle’s cottage.
+Here I have spent gleeful hours exploring the narrow braided channels and miniature waterfalls.
 I like the cottage with its wobbly salt-scraped wooden floors and ancient hair-stuffed sofa bed.
 I like washing in the soft cold water.
 I like rifling through “auntie” N---’s draws: among the hair grips and